 The book also contains a “price list” for the various pieces in excellent condition.
 Beware of using that price as a value for your pieces.
-Not only is the book dated, but it does not reflect current selling values.
+Not only is the book dated, but it also does not reflect current selling prices.

 It can be fun to try to collect every version of a particular muffin or gem pan; this book shows photos of the different versions and how to identify them.
 The book also contains a “price list” for the various pieces in excellent condition.
-Beware of using that price as a value for your pieces.
+Again, however, beware of using that price as a value for your pieces.
 Not only is the book dated, but it does not reflect current selling values.

 If you are primarily interested in very old American-made cast iron cookware (1645 – 1900) – there is a reference book that contains many photographs and information about these antique pieces.
 Early American Cast Iron Hollow Ware 1645 – 1900: Pots, Kettles, Tea Kettles and Skillets, by John Tyler (2014).